elitizon/elitizonweb/data/blog/2021/01-09-how-to-create-a-cli-command-with-typescript/index.md

 ```

-> **npx** is a tool from the NPM registry allowing exectuing of commands without installation
+> **npx** is a tool from the NPM registry allowing executing commands without installation
 > **ts-node** is a node version supporting typescript directly

 As a result you should have something like this: